 My research is on the design of efficient (approximation) algorithms for combinatorial optimization problems.
 I work on deterministic optimization models, as well as richer models that handle uncertainty in data: stochastic, robust and online optimization.
 I am also interested in algorithms for scheduling and energy-efficiency in data centers.

-The research of Shen’s group covers the following aspects that are closely related to data science and decision making.
+The research of Shen’s group covers the following areas that are closely related to data science and large-scale optimization problems.

 - Advanced quality control methodologies for system monitoring, diagnosis and control with temporally and spatially dense operational/sensing data.